ghosh64/track-detection/README.md

 # track-detection
 Codebase for Weighted Branch Aggregation based Deep Learning Model for Track Detection in Autonomous Racing@ ICLR 2024, Tiny Papers Track.

 Our code is divided into two branches-FOV and webacnn.
-FOV contains all code related to generating the the upper and lower bound for the Field of View including annotated data files.
+FOV contains all code related to generating the the upper and lower bound for the Field of Perception including annotated data files.
 Webacnn contains code related to generating the lane masks used for detecting the lane.

 ## Dataset